Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 We will show how you can protect a LDES and what changes are needed to retrieve such a LDES.
 We will use existing tutorials to kickstart our setup.
 To create and feed our LDES we can use the [advanced conversion setup](../advanced-conversion/README.md) and to retrieve it we can use the [minimal client](../minimal-client/README.md).
 Later we will add a reverse proxy to shield the LDES Server from the outside and configure things in such a way that we have controlled access to both LDES Server administration and LDES replication & synchronization.
 Obviously we will have to make changes on both the Data Publisher and the Data Client side.

-But first, let us setup the system without access limitation first to ensure everything works fine witout.
-As usual, we start by creating a docker compose file containing the services which we need.
+But first, let us setup the system without access limitation first to ensure everything works fine.
+As usual, we start by creating a docker compose file containing the services that we need.

 At the Data Publisher side we need a database for the LDES Server (`ldes-mongodb`), the LDES Server itself (`ldes-server`) and a workbench to feed the LDES Server (`server-workbench`).
 We can basically copy/paste the services from the [advanced conversion docker compose](../advanced-conversion/docker-compose.yml) file: